Comparing My Appalachian Trail and Pacific Crest Trail Thru-Hikes

 “Marathon” days (26.2+ Mile days)640.0

-Again, this is obvious, but you can clearly see how I consistently did more miles on the PCT (4.4 per day), though interestingly, the maximum mileage days for both hikes was almost exactly the same.
+Again, this is obvious, but you can clearly see how I consistently did more miles on the PCT (4.4 more per hiking day), though interestingly, the maximum mileage days for both hikes was almost exactly the same.

 Distance AveragesMiles (A.T.)Miles (PCT)